dbayardAWS/kinesis-labs/lab1/README.md

 Note: As multiple users may be using the same account bucket in the labs, please use your initials when creating/naming the environment.

-* Fill-in a description.
+* Fill in a description.

-* Click "Next Step"
+* Click "Next step"

 ![screenshot](images/C91.png)

 * On the "Configure settings" page, leave the defaults as-is.

-* Click "Next Step"
+* Click "Next step"

 ![screenshot](images/C92.png)

-* Click "Create Environment"
+* Click "Create environment"

 ![screenshot](images/C93.png)